awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string to string map
 Required: no
 The configuration options to send to the log driver\.
+When you use FireLens to route logs to an AWS service or AWS Partner Network \(APN\) destination for log storage and analytics, you can can set `log-driver-buffer-limit` to the limit for the number of events buffered on the memory\.
+It can help to resolve potential log loss issue because high throughput could result in running out of memory for buffer inside of Docker\.
+For more information, see [Fluentd buffer limit](using_firelens.md#firelens-docker-buffer-limit)\.
 This parameter requires version 1\.19 of the Docker Remote API or greater on your container instance\.
 `secretOptions`
 Type: object array